ZanSara/zansara.github.io/content/posts/2023-11-05-haystack-series-minimal-indexing.md

 So far, each Document stored the content of an entire file.
 If a file was a whole book with hundreds of pages, a single Document would contain hundreds of thousands of words, which is clearly too much for an LLM to make sense of.
 Such a large Document is also challenging for Retrievers to understand because it contains so much text that it looks relevant to every possible question.
 To populate our document store with data that can be used effectively by a RAG pipeline, we need to chunk this data into much smaller Documents.

-That's where `TextDocumentSplitter` comes into play.
+That's where `DocumentSplitter` comes into play.

 {{< notice info >}}